jogold/cloudstructs/API.md

 ## class DmarcReporter  <a id="cloudstructs-dmarcreporter"></a>

-Creates a DMARC record in Route 53 and allows attaching a Lambda function to process them.
+Creates a DMARC record in Route 53 and invokes a Lambda function to process incoming reports.

 __Implements__: [IConstruct](#constructs-iconstruct), [IDependable](#constructs-idependable)
 __Extends__: [Construct](#constructs-construct)